lxs602/Chinese-Mandarin-Dictionaries/README.md

 # 康熙字典 Kangxi Radical Dictionary
 A character dictionary compiled by order of the Kangxi emperor of the Qing dynasty in AD 1710, with 214 radicals forming the basis of modern radical dictionaries.
-Compiled and with HTML design by <a href=http://fgwang.blogspot.com/>WFG</a>.
+Compiled and HTML designed by <a href=http://fgwang.blogspot.com/>WFG</a>.

 This is a large dictionary.
 One of the files has been split into three (康熙字典.mdd.zip, 康熙字典.mdd.z01, 康熙字典.mdd.z02), which must be opened together in e.g. Winzip / other, so that they can be recombined.